lhogie/jaseto/README.md

 Other such tools to do that include [Jackson serializer](https://www.baeldung.com/jackson-custom-serialization) and GSON.
 These were made to enable the interoperation of heterogenous applications.
 To this purpose they provide both serialization and deseriliation.
 However, a prime application of serializer is to expose object models to Javascript client applications, using JSON encoding.

-Unlike these tools, Jasto:
+Unlike these tools, Jaseto:
-- provides a comprehensive API
+- a simpler API
+- deeper customization abilities
-- focuses on exposing an OO system to a text
+- focuses on exposing an OO system to a text in the most appropriate way, deserizaliation is not considered
-- does not support deserizaliation
-- support cyclic aggregation, making it able to serialize graphs
+- supports cyclic aggregation, making it able to serialize graphs
-- is highly customizable

 Jaseto is being developed in the context of Research experiments at [I3S laboratory](https://www.i3s.unice.fr/) of [Universté Côte d'Azur](https://univ-cotedazur.eu/).